The Staircase (French miniseries): Synopsis

 In December 2001, war novelist Michael Peterson called emergency services to report that his wife Kathleen had fallen down a set of stairs in their Forest Hills mansion and died.
 The authorities disbelieved Peterson's story that Kathleen had fallen while drunk and concluded instead that he had bludgeoned her to death, most likely with a fireplace tool called a blow poke (a gift from Kathleen's sister, which appeared to be missing from the house).
 Peterson was soon charged with murder.
 The documentary series detailed the ensuing case from the point of view of Peterson and his legal-defense team, led by attorney David Rudolf.

-During the trial, it was revealed that while the Petersons were living in Germany, his dear friend (his best friend's widow and the mother of his future adopted daughters) had died ostensibly from an intra-cerebral haemorrhage, followed by the body falling down stairs after collapsing, which resulted in head injuries similar to those sustained by Peterson's second wife.
+During the trial, it was revealed that while the Petersons were living in Germany, his dear friend Elizabeth Ratliff (his best friend's widow and the mother of his future adopted daughters) had died ostensibly from an intra-cerebral haemorrhage.
+She fell down stairs after collapsing, and suffered head injuries (but no skull fracture) similar to those later sustained by Kathleen Peterson.
 An investigation by German police and U.S. military authorities concluded that the death was accidental (a subsequent exhumation and autopsy disputed the claim of accidental death).

-The prosecution introduced this death into the trial as an incident that may have given Peterson the idea of how to fake the true cause of Kathleen's death.
-During the trial, Peterson's two adopted daughters supported their father's version of the death, while Kathleen's daughter from a first marriage, as well as Kathleen's two sisters, soon grew suspicious, and split from the family.
+The prosecution introduced Ratliff's death into the trial as an incident that may have given Peterson the idea of how to fake the true cause of Kathleen's death.
+During the trial, Peterson's two adopted daughters supported their father's version of the death.
+But Kathleen's daughter from her first marriage, and Kathleen's two sisters, soon grew suspicious of Peterson, and split from the rest of the family.

-The prosecution argued that Kathleen discovered Michael's bisexuality and pursuit of sexual liaisons with men, leading to an argument that ended in Michael bludgeoning his wife to death.
+The prosecution argued that Kathleen discovered Michael's bisexuality and pursuit of sexual liaisons with men.
+Angered, she had a confrontation with him and they had a violent argument that ended in Michael bludgeoning his wife to death.

 Peterson claimed that his wife knew intuitively about his sexuality, frequently teased him indirectly about it, understood that was part of who he was, and would have been fine with his arranging to have sex with anonymous men.
 He claimed to have been outside, by the pool, when Kathleen fell down the stairs and injured herself.
 A defense team re-creation claimed that Peterson could not hear his wife's cries for help from such a distance.

 The jury ultimately convicted Peterson, and he was sentenced to life in prison.
 However, the verdict was later overturned in 2011, when the judge ruled that one of the prosecution's main witnesses lied under oath.
 In 2017, while awaiting his new trial, Michael Peterson entered an Alford plea, in which he accepted a charge of voluntary manslaughter and was sentenced to time served, allowing him to end his time in prison and walk away a free man.